Dry Humor to Wet Your Whistle

 The substance of the joke is what matters, not the delivery.

 Everyone gets to avoid the uncomfortable and disruptive announcement, “Hey, everyone, I’m going to tell a joke.”
 Dry humor is like taking candid photos.
-People don’t know their happening until after the shutter clicks.
+People don’t know they're happening until after the shutter clicks.

 The humorous phrase or anecdote is delivered seamlessly and organically within normal conversation.
 Those who aren’t paying attention must then perk up, saying, “Wait, what did I miss?”